samni728/Local-NotebookLM/README.md

 <audio controls>
   <source src="./examples/podcast.wav" type="audio/mpeg">
   Your browser does not support the audio element.
+You can manualy download the file here './examples/podcast.wav'.
 </audio>

 ## Prerequisites